 When settling down for Day 1, pick a location that’s within the Golden Circle area as that’s where we’ll be on Day 2.

-Where I stayed: I stayed at Selfoss campsite, which was clean, well-maintained and comfortable.
-It had hot showers, a spacious kitchen facility (~5 tables) and an area where people leave things they no longer need (e.g., oil, salt, pasta).
+🏕️ Where I stayed: I stayed at Selfoss campsite, which was clean, well-maintained and comfortable.
+It had hot showers, a spacious kitchen facility (about five tables) and an area where people leave things they no longer need (e.g., oil, salt, pasta).

 Day 2: Golden Circle, Hrunalaug Hot Spring

-Duration: 30 minutes to 1 hour is sufficient to visit Kerid Crater.
-I walked around the entire outer and inner rims in an hour.
+⏰ Suggested duration: 30 minutes to one hour is sufficient to visit Kerid Crater.
+I walked around the entire outer and inner rims for an hour.

-My take: If you’ve never seen a crater like this, I highly recommend stopping at Kerid Crater.
-It’s quite beautiful.
+🍀 My take: If you’ve never seen a crater like this, I highly recommend stopping at Kerid Crater as it’s quite beautiful.

-Why: The Golden Circle is a 190-mile tourist route featuring 3 of Iceland’s top natural attractions not too far from the airport.
+🤔 Why: The famous Golden Circle is a 190-mile tourist route featuring three of Iceland’s top natural attractions not too far from the airport.
 It consists of:

 - Gullfoss, one of the most famous waterfalls in Iceland.

-- Geysir, a rare, steaming vent that erupts every ~5 minutes.
+- Geysir, a rare, steaming vent that erupts about every five minutes.
 This was my favorite of the three.

-- Thingvellir National Park, a historic site notable for its volcanic landscape, being the site of the world’s first parliament and a key background for Game of Thrones.
+- Thingvellir National Park, a UNESCO World Heritage Site notable for its volcanic landscape.
+It’s the site of the world’s first parliament and a key background for Game of Thrones.
 I drove through it quickly, which was not a bad decision given all the volcanic areas I later saw.

 The Golden Circle’s three main attractions each have a nearby center with bathrooms, food and a gift shop.

-Duration: The Golden Circle can be done in about half a day (4-6 hours).
+⏰ Suggested duration: The Golden Circle can be done in about half a day (four to six hours).

-Cost: Free.
-None of the Golden Circles main attractions have an entrance, parking or bathroom fee.
+💰 Expected cost: Free.
+None of the Golden Circle main attractions have an entrance, parking or bathroom fee.

-Getting there: Hrunalaug hot spring is located inside the Golden Circle area, which makes it a good stop to do while touring the Golden Circle.
+🚙 Getting there: Hrunalaug hot spring is located inside the Golden Circle area, which makes it a good stop to make while touring the Golden Circle.

-Duration: 1-2 hours is sufficient to enjoy this small hot spring.
+⏰ Suggested duration: One to two hours is sufficient time to enjoy this small hot spring.